lijok/docs/decision-records/3-task-runner-commands.md

     clean:             Cleanup
 ```

-Additional, project specific commands, should be avoided where possible.
+We will avoid additional, project specific commands where possible.
 If absolutely required, such commands must come after the aforementioned ones.

 ## Consequences
 Workflows between projects remain consistent, reducing the time it takes to onboard a new team member.